-Make sure that registers do not have feedback logic, in the example below, since the adder requires the current value of register, this logic cannot be retimed and packed in to a block RAM.
-The resultant circuit is a block RAM without output registers (DOA_REG and DOB_REG set to '0').
+Make sure that registers do not have feedback logic, in the example below, because the adder requires the current value of register, this logic cannot be retimed and packed in to a block RAM.
+The resultant circuit is a block RAM without output registers (DOA\REG and DOB\REG set to '0').